A program that can help you with a heating crisis in the winter months.

 - Purchase the primary source of your heat.

 - Pay for electricity if it's required to run your heating system.

-- Negotiate payment plans; and
+- Negotiate payment plans.

 - Work with your electric or natural gas company to prevent disconnection.

-You must apply in person at your local Community Action Agency.
-Please call the agency first, so they can tell you what documents and information you will need to bring.
+- Please call first.
+They'll tell you what documents and information you need to bring.

-If you are elderly or disabled and can't apply in person, your local agency may accept your application by phone.
+- If you are elderly or disabled and can't apply in person, your local agency may accept your application by phone.

 If you are elderly, disabled, or have a child under 6 living in your household:

 - You may call 1-800-479-6151 toll-free — on weekends and holidays — to apply for Crisis Fuel Assistance.

 - You can do this starting the last Saturday in November until the first Sunday in April.